weynelucas/drf-project-template/README.md

 The `docker/` directory is where are the configuration files needed to run the application with docker.

-The `environments/` contains `.env` samples for development, stage and production environments
+The `environments/` contains `.env` samples for development, stage and production environments.

 The `project/` directory is the root of the actual Django project.
 All code files used by your application are inside this directory